French ship Droits de l'Homme (1794): Expédition d'Irlande

-In December 1796 Droits de l'Homme, under capitaine de vaisseau Raymond de Lacrosse, took part in the invasion attempt against Ireland, carrying 549 soldiers.
+In December 1796 Droits de l'Homme, under Ship-of-the-line captain Raymond de Lacrosse, took part in the invasion attempt against Ireland, carrying 549 soldiers.
 On their way, the fleet was dispersed by tempests.
-The Droits de l'Homme arrived at Bantry Bay and cruised off the coast, capturing the brigs Cumberland and Calypso.
+Droits de l'Homme arrived at Bantry Bay and cruised off the coast, capturing the brigs Cumberland and Calypso.
 She stayed there for eight days to ascertain that no French ship was in distress on the coast, and departed for Brittany.